vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

     and their importance
 -   Explain configuration for different environments and why it is important
--   Use the CF CLI commands to manage routes for an application
+-   Use CLI commands to manage routes for an application
 -   Describe the steps of an automated Continuous Integration build

 ## Extra